ImtiazVision/Software-Architecture-Domain-Driven-Design/README.md

 # Software-Architecture-Domain-Driven-Design

-**Domain-Driven Design** existed prior to agile and microservices.
+**Domain-Driven Design** is intended to expand gradually over time.
+It existed prior to agile and microservices.
 However, the overall design is excellent and remains relevant today.

 **Domain-Driven Design** has the following characteristics :